 The Old Town of Riga is where you will find many of the city’s highlights, such as St James Church, the House of the Livonian Noble Corporation (Parliament building), Riga Castle, Riga Dome Cathedral, House of the Blackheads, New Town and the Freedom Monument.
 You can also discover the remnants of the old city walls which are still visible in some parts.
 It is a lovely part of the city to just relax with a drink and take in the atmosphere of Riga.

 Riga is internationally famous for its beautiful Art Nouveau quarter, which you will find to the north of the city.
 Home to colourful, late 19th century buildings, this district is large, central and therefore a good place for a peaceful stroll.
 The heart of the Art Nouveau district is Alberta Street, where every building is of Art Nouveau style, and it is also where the Art Nouveau Museum is situated, which is worth entering just to marvel at the impressive Art Nouveau staircases.

 A visit to Riga is not complete until you have tried the city’s traditional drink – Black Balsam – which is a herbal liqueur.
-The traditional drink is widely found all over the city in restaurants, bars and shops, but be warned that it is very strong.
-Apparently the best place in Riga to enjoy this drink is the Old Town.
+This traditional drink is widely found all over the city in restaurants, bars and shops, but be warned that it is very strong!
+It is said that the best place in Riga to enjoy this drink is in the Old Town.

 St Peter's Church

 Riga boasts many churches, however if you are wanting to visit one with a view, then St Peter’s church offers an unbeatable view of the city from its spire.
 From the top you can look down over Riga and its red roofs, cobbled streets and of course the Daugava River.
 Regardless of the weather, it will not disappoint.
 There is a lift which will take you to the top, however this can sometimes be rather crowded so the option of the stairs may be better.